 Location: Sheridan, Oregon

 Biography: Diego Martinez is an educator from Alamosa, Colorado.
 He is currently a math and science mentor at Delphian School.
 During his career, he has developed and implemented individualized curriculum to help a wide range of learners.
 Some of his top achievements include earning the United Space Alliance Grant, a space astrogation project called Mars in 2020.
 This cross-curricular project helped him work with other teachers to inspire students to imagine exploring Mars using a unique space curriculum.
 This project culminated with a summit of Mount Blanca, over 14,000 feet, and breaking a model rocket launch record.
 He also wrote the TESLA program (Teaching Extraordinary Students Lessons in Aerospace).
 This program used individualized curriculum and was a key component to winning the 2013 Alan Shepard Award for Space Education Technology.
 TESLA gives students an introduction to aerospace and advances them through a self-paced mastery course.
-Martinez has worked with over 40 students who have completed the program with a personal glider training session.
+Martinez has worked with numerous students who have completed the program with a personal glider training session.
 Gail and Diego Martinez also founded the “Lindbergh Challenge,” which challenges students to fly flight simulators nonstop for 33.5 hours.
 Martinez also earned the prestigious Alan Shepard Award for Space Education Technology in 2018.

 Name: Jennifer Cheesman